arjunmahishi/flow.nvim/README.md

 # run-code

-A simple plugin to quickly run a snippet of code without ever leaving the nvim.
+A simple plugin to quickly run a snippet of code without ever leaving neovim.
 This is especially useful when you are writing/debugging scripts

 ## Installation